Akbarwp/UAS-PBD/README.md

 5. Configure the connection to the Oracle Database:
     - Add the connection configuration in the `Koneksi.java` file.

-6. Run the application using your IDE.
+6. Run the application using your IDE in the `MenuUtama.java` file.

 ## Database Setup